achen12/TwitterScrapping/README.md

-# TwitterScrapping
+# TwitterRecordAndReplay System
-A series of tools to scrap from Twitter and replay on Kafka.
+A series of tools to record from Twitter and replay on Kafka.

 This is an infrastructure setup for Twitter analytics.
 Scrapper taps into the Twitter Streaming and Queurying API and sends the Jsons into Kafka.